 Haemodialysis consists of purifying the patient’s blood using a dialysis machine that circulates the blood through a synthetic filter.
 To work efficiently, this treatment is generally administered three times a week for three to four hours.
 The patient must be at the centre for the duration of the treatment.
 Our centre is equipped with the latest generation of machines and filters, offering all possible treatment options (haemodialysis and online haemodiafiltration).

-Peritoneal dialysis uses the natural membrane that surrounds the digestive organs: the peritoneum.
-A physiological liquid (called dialysate) is inserted into the abdominal cavity by means of a catheter in the stomach.
-This liquid stays in place for a few hours and allows the toxins to be drawn from the blood.
-It’s then replaced by ‘clean’ liquid.
-This treatment is generally carried out by the patient him/herself at home.
-It can be done by hand and normally requires 4 exchanges a day.
-Automated nocturnal peritoneal dialysis treatment can also be implemented.
-This treatment is performed by the patient themselves and has the advantage of adapting to the patient’s lifestyle while preserving their autonomy as much as possible.
+Peritoneal dialysis uses the natural membrane surrounding the digestive organs: the peritoneum.
+A physiological fluid (called dialysate) is introduced into the abdominal cavity through a catheter fixed through the abdomen.
+This fluid remains in place for a few hours, drawing toxins from the blood.
+It is then replaced with “clean” fluid.
+This treatment is generally performed by the patient themselves at home.
+It can be manual and usually requires 4 exchanges per day.
+Automated nocturnal peritoneal dialysis can also be set up.
+This treatment is performed by the patient and has the advantage of adapting to the patient’s lifestyle while preserving their autonomy as much as possible.

 We collaborate with the Hôpital de La Tour for emergency and/or temporary dialysis.
 We provide a 24-hour on-call service for the Hôpital de La Tour in case of emergency dialysis or for a nephrological opinion.